 Project Overview

-The Montana Department of Transportation (MDT) is improving nearly 6 miles of Interstate-90 (I-90) in the Lolo National Forest, beginning on the Montana side of the Montana-Idaho border.
+The Montana Department of Transportation (MDT) is improving nearly 6 miles of Interstate 90 (I-90) in the Lolo National Forest near the Montana-Idaho border.
 MDT separated the six-mile stretch into two projects, Taft – West and Lookout Pass – East.
 Both projects are in rugged, mountainous, and heavily forested terrain and parallel the St. Regis River.
 The proposed improvements will be constructed within the existing roadway width, and no right of way impacts are anticipated at this time.

 Taft – West (Segment 2)

-The Taft – West project begins east of the Dena Mora rest area and extends approximately 2 miles, ending east of the Taft Interchange.
-The project will replace deteriorating pavement with new and more durable concrete, as well as provide additional improvements:
+The Taft – West project began east of the Dena Mora rest area and extended approximately 2 miles, ending east of the Taft Interchange.
+The project replaced deteriorating pavement with new and more durable concrete, as well as provide additional improvements:

-To maintain one open lane of traffic in each direction on I-90, only one side (east or westbound) will be reconstructed at a time.
+In order to maintain one open lane of traffic in each direction on I-90, only one side (east or westbound) was reconstructed at a time.

 Project Location Map

-The project begins on the Montana-Idaho border and extends almost 6 miles easterly to the Taft Interchange.
+These two projects, over four construction seasons, begin on the Montana-Idaho border and extend almost 6 miles easterly to the Taft Interchange.
 Local access is provided at two interchanges: Lookout Pass and Taft.
 The Dena Mora Rest Area is located near the east end of the project area.
-The Dena Mora Rest Area is located near the eastern end of the project area.

 Project Schedule

-Segment 1 construction is scheduled to take place in 2026 and 2027, depending on the availability of funding and design completion.
+Construction of Segment 1 is scheduled to take place in 2026 and 2027, depending on the availability of funding and design completion.

 Stay Involved